technicallySpeaking/technicallySpeaking.github.io/_posts/2018-03-08-natural-language-processing-nlp-with-ben.md

 ### What it is, what it isn't, and why we care

 Computers are dumb machines that need to be told *exactly* how to perform a task.
 We want them to be able to navigate the chaos that is human speech.
-You've seen what Alexa and other smart devices can do, now see how they do it.
+You've seen what Alexa and other voice-enabled devices can do, now see how they do it.

 Enter NLP.
 We'll talk about what it is, the current state of the technology, and how we might utilize it.